ekreutz/react-native-barcode-scanner-google/README.md

 - `Exception.NO_PLAY_SERVICES`: Occurs when the user doesn't have the latest version of Google Play Services.
 If this is the case, ask the user to update Play Services.
 - `Exception.LOW_STORAGE`: Occurs when the native setup couldn't be completed because the user's device had low storage.
-- `Exception.NOT_OPERATIONAL`: Occurs when the user did have enough storage, but opened the app before downloads where completed.
+- `Exception.NOT_OPERATIONAL`: Occurs when the user did have enough storage, but opened the app before downloads were completed.
 Encourage the user to wait a bit or turn on their internet if this happens.

 If any of the above events occur, the scanner will default to show a black screen instead of the camera preview.